bomonike/bomonike.github.io/algorithmic-complexity.md

 At first I thought "Big-O" was an academic term for theoretical computer scientists to show their superiority.

+<em>"If you want a job as a programmer"...</em>

+REMEMBER: "Big O" notation is about the <strong>worst case</strong> runtime of the algorithm as a function of the number of operations compared to the input size (representated as "N").

 But I've come to see some usfulness in it for showing how to illustrate the impact of different algorithms.

    * To determine what is the most efficient <a href="#SortingAlgorithms">sorting algorithm</a> (Bubble Sort vs Quick Sort vs Merge Sort)